 Practically all of my life was a perfect training ground for me so that I could learn about the power I have to design my life exactly as I wish.
 It began when I was still a child and both my parents got ill.

 In time many powerful concepts came into my life, all leaving profound impacts on my belief system.
-From Nichiren Buddhism to Dr Daisaku Ikeda, Abraham Hicks, Dr. Wayne Dyer, Dr John Demartini and Christopher Howard, to name a few.
+From Nichiren Buddhism to Dr Daisaku Ikeda, Roland Barthes, Jacques Lacan, Abraham Hicks, Dr. Wayne Dyer, Dr John Demartini and Christopher Howard, to name a few.
 Without a doubt these philosophies laid the foundation for the mindset I now proudly carry with me every day and influenced how I perceived and reacted to tumultuous times in my life.

 Chart a new course.
-After a few years on the healing & caring groove - and nearly losing myself again - I chose to follow the demanding voice inside that had been whispering in my ear for so long that it began to scream.
+After a few years on the healing & caring groove - and nearly losing myself again - I chose to follow the demanding inner voice which had been whispering in my ear for so long that it began to scream.
 While I was transforming my health and working out my emotional fitness in relation to my family I trained as a life coach and further my studies in personal development.
 I’ve set up workshop in The Kitchen to bring empowering seminars to people who are ready for change and need practical tools to turn their life around.
 And the world!

 Alice laughed.
 "There's no use trying", she said: "one can't believe impossible things."
 "I daresay you haven’t had much practice." said the Queen.
 "When I was your age, I always did it for half an hour a day.
 Why, sometimes I’ve believed as many as six impossible things before breakfast."
 (Lewis Carroll)